MAVProxyUser/YushuTechUnitreeGo1/README.md

 root@raspberrypi:/home/pi# apt-get install libqmi-utils
 ```

 The mmcli tool will help get basic informaiton that you may need to give your cellular provider such as IMEI, and ESN.
+You can also make sure the device is not SIM locked.

 ```
 root@raspberrypi:/home/pi# mmcli -m 0